California Psychological Inventory

-The California Psychological Inventory (CPI) is a self-report inventory created by Harrison G. Gough and currently published by Consulting Psychologists Press.
+The California Psychological Inventory (CPI) also known as California Personality Inventory is a self-report inventory created by Harrison G. Gough and currently published by Consulting Psychologists Press.
 The text containing the test was first published in 1956, and the most recent revision was published in 1996.
 It was created in a similar manner to the Minnesota Multiphasic Personality Inventory (MMPI)—with which it shares 194 items.
 But unlike the MMPI, which focuses on maladjustment or clinical diagnosis, the CPI was created to assess the everyday "folk-concepts" that ordinary people use to describe the behavior of the people around them.

 Test design

 The CPI is made up of 434 true-false questions, of which 171 were taken from the original version of the MMPI.
 The test is scored on 18 scales, three of which are validity scales.
 Eleven of the non-validity scales were selected by comparing responses from various groups of people.
 The other four were content validated.
 However, factor analysis was not used in the development of the test, and many of the scales are highly inter-correlated and conceptually similar.

 The test is typically used with people aged 13 years and older.
 It takes about 45–60 minutes to complete.

 The revised third edition of the CPI contains 434 items.
 This latest version requires that the patient's false and true answers be transformed at an additional cost into raw scale and Standard scores by the publisher, who will also provide interpretative report writing.
 The older CPI with the 462 items is still available for sale by the publisher, Consulting Psychologists Press, and comes with plastic scoring keys and profile sheets, thus allowing each research or clinical psychologist to score the test by hand, a less expensive alternative, perhaps for use in training psychology students.